 Yes, reference letters, or letters of recommendation, are required for the evaluating officer to understand your field and obtain proof that you are recognized in your field.
 Because of this, the letters of recommendation need to be from prominent experts in your field.
 Letters from your peers or close colleagues may not count unless they are distinguished experts.
 It also helps if the letter’s author is uniquely acquainted with your work or research to give the officer a better idea of your qualifications.

 Q. Who is the petitioner in an EB-1A case?

 One of the main benefits of the EB-1A green card is that you can self-petition.
 That essentially means you do not need a job offer.
 Of course, this does not prohibit you from having a sponsoring employer petition on your behalf.
-There are only a few green cards that allow the beneficiary to self-petition including the EB-5 for investors and the EB-2 with a National Interest Waiver.
+Only a few green cards allow the beneficiary to self-petition, including the EB-5 for investors and the EB-2 with a National Interest Waiver.